-Lecture notes and supplemental materials will be provided to students, either by in-class handouts or by email.
+Lecture notes and supplemental materials will be provided to students, by in-class handouts and by archives in the Course Management System.
 Check also the reading lists of papers.

 Recommended References:

 - Krugman, Obstfeld, and Melitz, "International Economics Theory & Policy" (background) - Obstfeld & Rogoff, "Foundations of International Economics" (advanced theoretical reference)